 At some core level, we all understand this.
 In fact, I think that probably every superhero movie has in it a character who is a guide for the superhero.
 If I’m going to be a superhero husband, it’s reasonable to consider that I am going to need a guide.

-Fear of expressing emotion: people who feel uncomfortable about expressing their emotions during counseling are less motivated to attend.
+Fear of expressing emotion: people who feel uncomfortable about expressing their emotions during marital therapy are less motivated to attend.
 Often it is men who fall into this category, due to being less comfortable with emotional expression.
 That’s understandable.

 So I hope we’ve given you a lot to think about here.
 If you are listening today you probably long for the day that your spouse will be willing to go to marriage counseling with you.
 Our prayer is that that day would come soon.